JasonBaron/devops-code-test/README.md

-# HRS DevOps Resume Pre-Screen
+# DevOps Resume Pre-Screen

-Please send your submission to devops@healthrecoverysolutions.com as an archive along with your resume.
+Please complete at least **[3 of the 4]** tasks and send your submission to the RealPage recruiter as an archive along with your resume.